bloch-elkouby-lab/website/presentations/index.md

 ## Conference presentations

+Upcoming: **Bloch-Elkouby, S.**, Gomes de Siqueira, A., Johnson, B., Jones, A, Chen, J., Lok, B., &amp; Galynker, I. The impact of patients’ race and clinicians’ implicit racial biases on the alliance and clinical judgment with high-risk patients: a cutting edge virtual human interactions study.
+In S. Eberhardt (chair) _Preventing Setbacks: Using AI and LLMs to Address Negative Developments in Mental Health Care_.
+Paper in a panel to be presented at the upcoming SPR conference in Krakow, Poland.

+Upcoming: Discussant in Structured Discussion: What’s Tricky about Transforming Training?
+A Discussion on Training Providers.
+To be presented at the upcoming SPR conference in Krakow, Poland.

+**Bloch-Elkouby, S.**, Yao, H., Johnson, B., <ins>Schock, B., Wei, J. W., Prekas, S., Eid, T.</ins> , Lok, B., &amp; Galynker, I. (2024, November 18).
+AI- driven virtual patients: a cutting-edge tool to investigate the impact of implicit racial biases on clinical judgment and clinical process with high-risk patients.
+Oral presentation paper presented at the 2024 meeting of the International Association for Suicide Prevention Pan-American Conference.
+Minneapolis, Minnesota.

+**Bloch-Elkouby, S.**, Yao, H., Johnson, B., <ins>Goncearenco, I.</ins> , Lok, B., &amp; Galynker, I. (2024, June).
+Virtual human interactions: a cutting-edge tool to investigate the impact of cultural factors and implicit biases on the alliance and clinical judgment with high-risk patients.
+In S. Goldberg (chair) _A New Era of Alliance Research_.
+Paper in a panel that presented at the annual meeting of the Society for Psychotherapy Research.
+Ottawa, Canada.

+**Bloch-Elkouby, S.**, <ins>Goncearenco, I.</ins> , Johnson, B., Yao, H., Lok, B., &amp; Galynker, I. (2024, April).
+AI-powered virtual patients in the service of suicide prevention among diverse adolescents.
+In S. Bloch-Elkouby (chair) _Using cutting-edge AI research to enhance clinical training and suicide prevention_.
+Paper in a panel presented at the Annual Meeting of the Anxiety and Depression Association of America.
+Boston, Massachusetts.

 **Bloch-Elkouby, S.**, & Barzilay, S. (2023, October). _Combining Alliance-Focused Training principles with the Narrative Crisis Model to promote effective suicide risk assessments and interventions_.
 In S. Bloch-Elkouby (chair), Working with patients at high-risk for suicidal behaviors and lethal overdoses across treatment phases: new conceptual developments.
 Paper in a panel presented at the Biennial Meeting of the North American Chapter of the Society for Psychotherapy Research.
 Amherst, Massachusetts.

 **Bloch-Elkouby S.**, Lokai, A., Chen, L., Urmanche, A., Eubanks, C. & Muran, C. (2023, June). _The alliance among cross-cultural and White dyads: Alliance ruptures, resolutions, and microaggressions_.
 In A. Gumz (chair), New Research on Alliance Ruptures.
 Paper in a panel presented at the Annual Meeting of the Society for Psychotherapy Research, Dublin, Ireland.